Orthopaedic Physical Therapy Residency Program

 Program goals and objectives

-3. To graduate participants who obtain and hold board certification or fellowship status through the American Physical Therapy Association.
+- To graduate participants who obtain and hold board certification status through the American Board of Physical Therapy Specialties (ABPTS).

-4. To graduate participants who continually contribute to the practice of physical therapy within their specialty area of practice.
+- To graduate participants who continually contribute to the practice of physical therapy within their specialty are of practice within physical therapy.

-5. To graduate participants who demonstrate advanced clinical reasoning and skills within specialty area of physical therapy practice.
+- To graduate participants who demonstrate advanced reasoning and clinical skills within their specialty area of practice within physical therapy.

 Core Faculty

-Dr. Beau Whitt – Dr. Whitt graduated from East Tennessee State University with his Doctorate in physical therapy in 2009 and began his tenure with the Department of Veterans Affairs at the James H. Quillen VA in 2010.
-He became board certified in Orthopaedic physical therapy in 2014 and together with a small team began development of the Orthopaedic physical therapy residency that is shared by the James H. Quillen VA and ETSU.
-Currently he is the physical therapy residency director for JHQVA, the site coordinator for clinical education (SCCE), curricular faculty and serves as a primary mentor in the Orthopaedic residency program.
-Dr. Whitt will be the director of the developing geriatric program that is planned to begin in 2023.
-He serves on the PT residency advancement committee within the Department of Veterans Affairs and is also clinical faculty within ETSU’s Fellowship program.
+Dr. Beau Whitt – Dr. Whitt graduated from East Tennessee State University with his Doctorate in physical therapy in 2009 and began his tenure with the Department of Veterans Affairs at James H. Quillen VA in 2010.
+He became board certified in Orthopaedic physical therapy in 2014 and together with a small team began development of the Orthopaedic physical therapy residency that has been shared by the James H. Quillen VA and ETSU.
+He is the Program Director for the accredited Geriatric PT program and will be the PD for the developing Orthopedic program.
+Currently he is the Physical Therapy Residency Program Director for JHQVA, the site coordinator for clinical education (SCCE), curricular faculty and serves as a primary mentor in the Orthopaedic residency program as well as a secondary mentor in the Geriatric program.
+He serves on the PT residency leadership committee within the Department of Veterans Affairs.
 In his spare time Dr. Whitt enjoys spending time with his family, traveling, being outdoors and all things sports related.

 Ryan Minick – Mr. Minick graduated from Western Carolina University in 2006 with a Master’s in physical therapy.
 He began his career at a private clinic in Charlotte NC before beginning his tenure with the Department of Veterans Affairs at the W.G.
 “Bill” Hefner Salisbury VA before transferring to the James H. Quillen VA in 2012.
 He became board certified in Orthopaedic physical therapy in 2012.
 Together with a small team he began development of the Orthopaedic physical therapy residency that is shared by the James H. Quillen VA and ETSU.
 Uniquely Mr. Minick also holds a Bachelor of Science in occupational therapy.
 Currently he is a residency coordinator, curricular faculty, and serves as a primary mentor in the Orthopaedic residency program.
 He will be involved in the developing geriatric residency program.
 In his spare time, he remains loyal to all Pittsburg sports teams and running around to his kids’ school and sports activities.